What to do if you suspect senior abuse or neglect?

-Check all of the caregiver references of prospective caregiver applicants.
+Check all of the caregiver references of prospective caregiver applicants before hiring them.

 You can help prevent an abusive situation by making sure the caregiver has a clean work record and completely understands and knows their caregiver job description as far as expectations and job duties.

 Most importantly, keep communication lines open between you and the caregiver.
 Ensure that the caregiver is not overburdened with care responsibilities, and try to resolve issues as soon as they arise.

 Regardless of what person is providing the care, it is crucial to put senior safety first.

-With all the technology (i.e. voice recording, video, email etc) now at our fingertips, family members can be present in all appointments with the help of a caregiver using video or audio on mobile devices.
+With all the technology (i.e. voice recording, video, GPS locator tool, email…) now at our fingertips, family members can be present in all appointments with the help of a caregiver using video or audio on mobile devices.

 Family members have a massive advantage with the technology now available.
 Wireless IP cameras can be installed inside or outside a senior loved one(s) home, which gives the family access to a visual in real time on demand.